nedbrek/tclsdl/README.txt

 Modify the Makefile to point to your Tcl and SDL installations and libs.

-Currently the mixer loads a local mod (not in repo), more functionality coming soon!
+Currently the mixer can play a local mod (not in repo), more functionality coming soon!

 % wish &
 % load ./sdlmix.dll
-% sdl::music
+% sdl::music play <file>
 (will play in a continuous loop)